*The German proverb is "Mit Kanonen auf Spatzen schießen" meaning taking a cannon to shoot sparrows.

 The surprise, however, came when washing my hands.
 Water was flowing from an open faucet resembling a water spring.
 Is this a reminiscence of the Cistercian monks who founded the Maulbronn monastery in 1147?
 For this monastic order flowing water was a condition sine qua non when choosing the sites for their monasteries.

 From the Würth* Collection at Schwäbisch Hall: Here is a painting by the young Pablo Picasso at the age of 19 in Paris without a sou (penny).
 In the absence of an expensive canvas, Picasso painted an expressionist scene on the cover of a wooden box.

 *The Würths made all their money on screws, nuts, and bolts.

 From the Ensemble Center Pompidou and Museum Frieder Burda at Baden-Baden: Here is Picasso’s self-portrait huile sur toile one year before his death.
 The painting genius of the 20th century and lover or rather user of women was always afraid to die too early before having achieved what he had still on his mind.

-Picasso became 92 and while he was painting his last self-portrait unshaven and with eyes wide open and full of fear he was possibly thinking back with nostalgia to his rose period of 1904 to 1906, les 30 ans ou la vie en rose as painted by Raoul Dufy in 1901 on display at the Würth Collection at Schwäbisch Hall.
+Picasso became 92, and while he was painting his last self-portrait unshaven and with eyes wide open and full of fear he was possibly thinking back with nostalgia to his rose period of 1904 to 1906.
+Raoul Dufy painted les 30 ans ou la vie en rose in 1901 on display at the Würth Collection at Schwäbisch Hall.